 Dysbiosis ( dis-bye-os’-is) is a terrible sounding word but it is one which we in medicine are seeing more and more.
 It means that the bacterial mix in the colon is just plain bad.
 It is very important to know that this bacterial mix in the large bowel is dramatically important to good health.
 We now know that the colon is an important health organ.
 There are over 2000 species of bacteria there and the total bacterial count is trillions upon trillions.
-They are intimately tied into good health providing calcium absorption and strong bones, enhanced immunity, bowel regularity, fewer calories, and many other benefits.
+They are intimately tied to good health providing calcium absorption and strong bones, enhanced immunity, bowel regularity, fewer calories, and many other benefits.

 When the bowel pattern shifts to a bad balance of bacteria, it is called dysbiosis.
 Who has dysbiosis?
 For starters here are the conditions where dysbiosis is found: